-This year, it's a great day for the Irish as St. Patrick's Day falls on Friday, March 17, 2017 for a great excuse to party and parade all weekend long!
-There are St. Patrick's Day fun facts galore up ahead, along with Irish myths and legends plus more on the man we honor on this day of all days - the real St. Patrick ....
+This year, it's a great day for the Irish as St. Patrick's Day falls on Saturday, March 17, 2018 for a great excuse to party and parade all weekend long!
+There are St. Patrick's Day fun facts up ahead, along with Irish myths and legends, plus more on the man we honor on this day of all days - the real St. Patrick ....

 you happen across an industrious little fellow hammering

 out a shoe, look closely - for he may be a leprechaun.

 Step quietly, for leprechauns will avoid humans, knowing

 us to be foolish and greedy....

 Hard to believe this delicate beauty arose from such tragic

 circumstances, but with the arrival of the Irish potato

 famine in the 19th century a new cottage industry was

 America has been celebrating St. Patrick's Day with parades and revelry since early colonial days, when Boston and New York began marching through the streets to express a national unity in a strange, new land.